acm-uiuc/til/_til/git/update-the-url-of-a-remote.md

+---
-# Update The URL Of A Remote
+title: Update The URL Of A Remote
+category: git
+---

 I just changed the name of a Github repository.
 One of the implications of this is that the remote URL that my local git repository has on record is